When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Abstract

 \section{Abstract}

 Simulation frameworks have been key enablers for the development and validation of autonomous driving systems.
 However, existing methods struggle to comprehensively address the autonomy-oriented requirements of balancing: (i) dynamical fidelity, (ii) photorealistic rendering, (iii) context-relevant scenario orchestration, and (iv) real-time performance.
 To address these limitations, we present a unified framework for creating and curating high-fidelity digital twins to accelerate advancements in autonomous driving research.
 Our framework leverages a mix of physics-based and data-driven techniques for developing and simulating digital twins of autonomous vehicles and their operating environments.
-It is capable of reconstructing real-world scenes and assets (real2sim) with geometric and photorealistic accuracy and infusing them with various physical properties to enable real-time dynamical simulation of the ensuing driving scenarios.
-Additionally, it also incorporates a large language model (LLM) interface to flexibly edit the driving scenarios online via natural language prompts.
-We analyze the presented framework in terms of its fidelity, performance, and serviceability.
-Results indicate that our framework can reconstruct 3D scenes and assets with up to 97\% structural similarity, while maintaining frame rates above 60 Hz.
-We also demonstrate that it can handle natural language prompts to generate diverse driving scenarios with up to 95\% repeatability and 85\% generalizability.\\
+It is capable of reconstructing real-world scenes and assets with geometric and photorealistic accuracy ($\sim$97\% structural similarity) and infusing them with physical properties to enable real-time ($>$60 Hz) dynamical simulation of the ensuing driving scenarios.
+Additionally, it incorporates a large language model (LLM) interface to flexibly edit the driving scenarios online via natural language prompts, with $\sim$85\% generalizability and $\sim$95\% repeatability.
+Finally, an optional vision language model (VLM) provides $\sim$80\% visual enhancement by blending the hybrid scene composition.\\